codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/index.rst

 ::

-    composer create-project codeigniter4/appstarter ci-blog -s rc
+    composer create-project codeigniter4/appstarter ci-news

-This creates a new folder, ci-blog, which contains your application code, with CodeIgniter installed in the vendor folder.
+This creates a new folder, ci-news, which contains your application code, with CodeIgniter installed in the vendor folder.

 By default, CodeIgniter starts up in production mode.
 This is a safety feature